DIAGNijmegen/node21/algorithms/nodulegeneration/README.md

 <a name="export"/>

 ### Build, test and export your container
-1. To test if all dependencies are met, you can run the file build.bat (Windows) / build.sh (Linux) to build the docker container.
+1. Switch to the correct algorithm folder at algorithms/nodulegeneration.
+To test if all dependencies are met, you can run the file build.bat (Windows) / build.sh (Linux) to build the docker container.
 Please note that the next step (testing the container) also runs a build, so this step is not necessary if you are certain that everything is set up correctly.

     *build.sh*/*build.bat* files will run the following command to build the docker for you:
     ```python
-   cd algorithms/nodulegeneration

     docker build -t nodulegenerator .
     ```